hannesbecher/test-tree-sees/README.md

 # test-tree-sees
-Generate tree sees for testing and demonstration
+Generate tree sequences for testing and demonstration

 # Dependencies
 A recent version of msprime.